 Quinoa has long been considered a superfood.
 It has long been known to be nutrient-dense.
 This grain is especially beneficial to babies since it provides a complete protein on its own.
 It contains all of the necessary and non-essential amino acids, which are critical building blocks for our body, particularly our muscles and brains.

 It has a nutritional composition that is identical to breast milk, so it will provide your kid with all they require as they get older.
 As a result, it’s an excellent food for weaning.
-You’ll know your kid is getting equivalent nutrients without having to nurse or bottle feed.
+You’ll know your kid is getting equivalent nutrients without having to nurse or bottle-feed.

 This cereal’s organic quinoa provides your infant with 100 percent plant-based nourishment.
 The cereal’s easy digestion is due to the absence of synthetic nutrients.
-It also contains a plant fibre that works as an active prebiotic and aids in the digestion of this grain.
+It also contains a plant fiber that works as an active prebiotic and aids in the digestion of this grain.

 Plant-based nutrients are also easier for your infant to absorb.
 So, while quinoa may appear to be a sophisticated cuisine for your infant, it is actually a great diet for older babies.